bhuvan2205/BUY_CART/README.md

 **sudo systemctl start mongod**

- To start the server, run the below commands
+ To start the server or back-end, run the below commands

 **npm i**

 **npm run server**

- To run the client, run the below commands
+ To run the client or front-end, run the below commands

 **cd ./client**